 We deliver nutritious, kosher meals directly to seniors’ homes, helping them remain independent in their community.
 This project is offered in conjunction with the Dallas Area Agency on Aging.

-Our professional staff help adult children of older adults better understand the needs of their parents, and help them plan for the future.
+Our professional staff help adult children of older adults better understand the needs of their parents and help them plan for the future.

-JFS can provide psychiatric assessment as appropriate.
+JFS can provide a psychiatric assessment as appropriate.